Eastern Red Columbine, Native Flower

 $4.00

-It is very important to plant locally native milkweed species.
-Please learn which milkweeds are native to your region and consult this milkweed range maps from the Biota of North America Program’s (BONAP) North American Plant Atlas.
+Always choose locally native milkweed species.
+Check varieties native to your area using the Biota of North America Program (BONAP) North American Plant Atlas range maps.

 Characteristics: